When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 • less naturally curled

-This makes posed newborn photography more difficult — not impossible, but less predictable.
+This makes posed newborn photography more challenging — not impossible, but less predictable.

 Sessions may require: